The Long Story About Quantitative Easing

 For example, Joe comes to a bank, starts an account and deposits $100.
 Thanks to the fractional reserve banking system, the bank can now loan $90 of Joe's money, keeping only 10% in reserve.
 Jack, the next guy is interested in a loan, get's $90 to repay a bet he lost to Steve.
 Steve takes the 90$ and puts it in his own account in his own bank.

 Now Steve's bank can loan $81 - to the next guy who needs a loan - Mark, and so on.
 We have Joe with a $100 on his account, Steve with $90 on his account and Mark with $81 in his pocket, totaling $271 in our little example economy.
 But in fact there is only $100.
 That is how money is multiplied by private banks, but only on the condition that it is loaned.

+However, individuals, businesses, and banks only borrow and loan money when they feel secure enough to do so.
 So, basically, it is only through creating a safe and stable economic environment that welcomes growth and development, that the government can influence the demand for money.
-A drop in this demand means less money is being added to circulation than your growing economy requires, which often leads to a financial crisis.
+A drop in this demand means that less money is being added to circulation than your growing economy requires, which often leads to a financial crisis.